 If you are publishing self-help, information about which categories produce the most sales can give you a clear advantage.

 Here are some examples of category and keyword research.
-I have used KDP Rocket to access the following data from Amazon.
+I have used Publisher Rocket to access the following data from Amazon.

 In the example above, self-help>motivational and self-help>happiness are prime categories with 90 sales a day between them.
 But then you need to find ranking search keywords to complement the category.

 You can see the best possibilities are motivational quotes, motivational books and motivational books for women to match the category of self-help>motivational.

 The above example is basic but simple research like this can be done for any genre of book.